Jan Smuts: Holism and related academic work

 While in academia, Smuts pioneered the concept of holism, which he defined as "[the] fundamental factor operative towards the creation of wholes in the universe" in his 1926 book, Holism and Evolution.
-Smuts' formulation of holism has been linked with his political-military activity, especially his aspiration to create a league of nations.
+Smuts's formulation of holism has been linked with his political-military activity, especially his aspiration to create a league of nations.
 As one biographer said:

 It had very much in common with his philosophy of life as subsequently developed and embodied in his Holism and Evolution.
 Small units must develop into bigger wholes, and they in their turn again must grow into larger and ever-larger structures without cessation.
 Advancement lay along that path.
 Thus the unification of the four provinces in the Union of South Africa, the idea of the British Commonwealth of Nations, and, finally, the great whole resulting from the combination of the peoples of the earth in a great league of nations were but a logical progression consistent with his philosophical tenets.

 Zionism

 In 1943 Chaim Weizmann wrote to Smuts, detailing a plan to develop Britain's African colonies to compete with the United States.
-During his service as Premier, Smuts personally fundraised for multiple Zionist organisations.
+During his service as premier, Smuts personally fundraised for multiple Zionist organisations.
 His government granted de facto recognition to Israel on 24 May 1948.
 However, Smuts was deputy prime minister when the Hertzog government in 1937 passed the Aliens Act that was aimed at preventing Jewish immigration to South Africa.
 The act was seen as a response to growing anti-Semitic sentiments among Afrikaners.

 Smuts lobbied against the White Paper of 1939, and several streets and a kibbutz, Ramat Yohanan, in Israel are named after him.
 He also wrote an epitaph for Weizmann, describing him as "the greatest Jew since Moses."
 Smuts once said: